 A new form of malware has emerged targeting the desktop version of end-to-end encrypted instant messaging service Telegram.

-Cisco Talos researchers attribute the malware to a Russian-speaking attacker 220;with high confidence221; and say it217;s mostly targeting Russian-speaking victims.
-They also found it217;s intentionally avoiding IP addresses related to anonymizer services.
+Cisco Talos researchers attribute the malware to a Russian-speaking attacker “with high confidence” and say it’s mostly targeting Russian-speaking victims.
+They also found it’s intentionally avoiding IP addresses related to anonymizer services.

 What stands out about the malware is not that it affects Telegram Desktop – it’s that it only affects Telegram Desktop, says Cisco Talos threat researcher Vitor Ventura.
 This is the first threat Talos has detected with the intent of hijacking Telegram Desktop sessions.

 “There are other information stealers in the wild,” he explains.
 “But this one, although it searches for other types of credentials, has a special focus on Telegram Desktop.
 We think it’s important to point out the fact that Telegram Desktop is not secure by default.
 And this is what the malware authors are taking advantage of.”